shruthisenthilarasu/ResumePulse/README.md

-# GitHub System Design Architecture
+# ResumePulse: System Design Architecture

-A comprehensive system design document for GitHub's architecture, covering scalability, performance, security, and all major components.
+A comprehensive system design document for ResumePulse, a resume analytics and signal evaluation platform.

 ## Overview

-This repository contains a detailed system design architecture for GitHub, one of the world's largest code hosting platforms.
-The document covers how GitHub handles 50M+ users, 100M+ repositories, and billions of operations daily.
+ResumePulse is a signal-based resume analytics platform that analyzes observable signals in resumes and provides evidence-based, explainable feedback for technical roles.
+This repository contains the complete system design architecture.

 ## Contents

-- **`GITHUB_SYSTEM_DESIGN.md`**: Complete system design architecture document
+- **`RESUMEPULSE_SYSTEM_DESIGN.md`**: Complete system design architecture document
+- **`CUSTOM_GPT_SETUP_GUIDE.md`**: Guide for setting up ResumePulse as a Custom GPT

 ## What's Covered